Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 Species Hericium erinaceus Inonotus obliquus

-Primary Action NGF & BDNF stimulation, cognitive support Antioxidant, anti-inflammatory, immune modulation
+Primary Action NGF & BDNF stimulation, cognitive support Antioxidant, traditionally used to support general wellbeing

 Key Bioactives Hericenones, erinacines, beta-glucans Betulinic acid, melanin, polysaccharides, hispidin